Miles Golding

 Miles Golding (born in Sydney in 1951) is a classical violinist, and an original member of Split Enz.
-Golding left the band in 1973 (before the recording of the debut album Mental Notes) to pursue further training in London.
+Golding played on the band's first single "For You" in 1973, leaving them shortly after to pursue further training in London.

 Golding has played a variety of London in the Royal Philharmonic Orchestra, BBC Symphony Orchestra, City of London Sinfonia, Academy of St Martin-in-the-Fields, Philomusica, the London Sinfonietta, Kent Opera, and the Orchestra of St John's Smith Square.

 After a reunion with Tim Finn, Golding travelled to New Zealand in 2007 and 2008 to play violin on Finn's album The Conversation.